 And good reporters don’t mind confrontations, they actually look forward to them.
 Why in the world would you want to face a microphone that way?

 Part of being prepared is having your consultant help you prepare for the visit.
 I was always stunned by the lack of preparation of some interview subjects, even if they knew I was coming for weeks, and thought they had a clue what I would ask.

 I remember asking a School Board President one of those questions with no real good answers.
 Why did he let a teacher suspected of sexual misconduct go to another school district without letting the state know?
 He stared at me, without response, total silence, for 14 seconds.
 That may not seem too long, but count it out in your head.

 In TV it was a veritable lifetime.
 I ran every single second of it.

-And then I said, “Other than staring at me…do you have anything else to offer?”
+And then I said, “Other than staring at me… do you have anything else to offer?”

-Admittedly sarcastic…but that’s what folks at home were thinking.
+Admittedly sarcastic… but that’s what folks at home were thinking.

 I know how reporters prepare, what reporters will ask, and how they will ask it.
 I also know how the wrong answers can lead to criminal investigations, indictments, even prison time.
 I also know that many reporters do not like being controlled, and how to teach the employees you do not want serving as spokesman handle themselves.

 Some companies will show you videos to help you.
-I will train you and your people, and Dolcefino Communications can also assist in examining the requests beforehand, and the documents, so that you are fully prepared.
+I will train you and your people, and Dolcefino Consulting can also assist in examining the requests beforehand, and the documents, so that you are fully prepared.

 Even if it’s not great news, sometimes it just a hickey.
 Don’t make it worse.